 As we shall see later on, much of the ISM is occupied by ionised gas, and even in regions where the gas is mostly neutral there is usually some weak residual ionisation produced by a number of processes we will discuss later.
 This means that the ISM can generally be thought of as an ideal plasma.
 Plasmas have the property that they can sustain magnetic fields, and any moving plasma invariably generates fields.
 The ISM is not exception.
 Evidence for the magnetic field arises from numerous sources.
-First, starlight is polarised as well as extincted by interstellar dust grains.
-Producing a net polarisation is possible only if the grains have a large-scale alignment, and the only plausible candidate to produce this alignment is a large-scale magnetic field.
+First, we observe that light from interstellar dust is polarised - both the light it emits, and the light it absorbs from background stars.
+The most natural explanation for this is that dust grains are not perfectly spherical, and in the presence of a magnetic field they will line up in preferred orientations relative to the field like little bar magnets, which will produce polarisation.

-In addition, there are a number of atomic and molecular emission lines that are magnetically sensitive, meaning that the line shape, polarisation, or some other property of the line changes in the presence of a magnetic field.
+Second, there are a number of atomic and molecular emission lines that are magnetically sensitive, meaning that the line shape, polarisation, or some other property of the line changes in the presence of a magnetic field.
 Such lines do generally indicate that a field is present.